RobertKilkenny/Profession-Website-Development/README.md

 - This project uses [Lucide React Icons](https://lucide.dev/guide/packages/lucide-react) for many of the basic icons.
 - For many of the basic website objects, I used [Shadcn UI elements](https://ui.shadcn.com/) and used [Net Ninjas Course on ShadCN](https://www.youtube.com/playlist?list=PL4cUxeGkcC9h1NXLUuiAQ7c4UtdEInqma) to get started.
 - When starting this project, I used Brian Design's YouTube video [React Website Tutorial - Beginner React JS Project Fully Responsive](https://www.youtube.com/watch?v=I2UBjN5ER4s&t=2456s) to help learn the basics for this project.
+- The bones for my CI/CD for my website was made while using Programming with Umair's video: [CI/CD Pipeline in React.js Project with Github Workflows using Eslint Prettier Pre-commit and Husky](https://www.youtube.com/watch?v=T1sV7D418dY)
 - Some projects shown were not developed by myself.
 See each project for the full credits and details!

 ## Special Thank To